 All quizzes are taken in Blackboard and are timed.
-You have 60 minutes to complete each quiz.
 Once you start a quiz, you must complete it.
 You will not be able to log back into a quiz once you have opened it.
 Please make arrangements to take each quiz on a computer with a secure internet connection.
-Please note that quizzes and exams do not always work well in the Blackboard app.
 You must take the quizzes individually.
+Please see the course schedule for due dates.